The lemongrass plant is a common additive to many teas Americans consume daily, but what is it and what is it used for?

 How To Use The Lemongrass Plant

 It’s best to consume the lemongrass plant as a tea beverage.
 To prepare lemongrass tea, place the ingredients onto a tea strainer and set the strainer on a teacup.
 Pour boiling water into the teacup and steep for 5 to 8 minutes.
 Remove the tea strainer.
-Add sweeteners like honey, cinnamon sticks, or
+Add sweeteners like honey, cinnamon sticks, or freshly squeezed lemon and garnish with lime before consuming.

 Lemongrass Plant Precautions, According To TCM